ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 >
 > ["udict_get?()" in docs](/develop/func/stdlib/#dict_get)

-You can notice some differences from ordinary wallets.
-Now let’s take a closer look to every detail (except subwallet, since we have already studied this).
+You notice some differences from ordinary wallets.
+Now let’s take a closer look at more details of how high-load wallets work on TON (except subwallets as we have gone over this previously).

-### Query ID instead of Seqno
+### Using a Query ID In Place Of a Seqno

-As we have previously learned, ordinary wallets seqno is increased by `1` with each transaction.
-We had to wait until this value was updated, then get it using the GET method and send a new transaction.
-This took quite a lot of time ahead, which cannot be allowed in highload wallets.
-Therefore, `query_id` is used here.
+As we previously discussed, ordinary wallet seqno increase by `1` after each transaction.
+While using a wallet sequence we had to wait until this value was updated, then retrieve it using the GET method and send a new transaction.
+This process takes a significant amount of time which high-load wallets are not designed for (as discussed above, they are meant to send a large number of transactions very quickly).
+Therefore, high-load wallets on TON make use of the `query_id`.

-This field allows us to identify each request, and if we already have some request, the contract will not accept it, as it has already been processed:
+If numerous transaction requests already exist, the contract won’t accept it, as it has already been processed:

 ```func
 var (stored_subwallet, last_cleaned, public_key, old_queries) = (ds~load_uint(32), ds~load_uint(64), ds~load_uint(256), ds~load_dict()); ;; read values from storage